nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a task to the task list<br>
 Format: `add TASK_NAME [from START TIME] [to END TIME] [in GROUP]`

-> Persons can add a task without defining either start time or end time.
+> Users can add a task without defining either start time or end time.
+> An end time must be specified if a start time is specified.
-> local time will be set as default if start time and end time parameters do not specify time .
+> local time will be set as default if start time and end time parameters do not specify time.
 > TASK_NAME should only contain alphanumeric characters and spaces, and it should not be blank.

 Examples:

 * **Normal task**: `add CS2103 assignment from Feb 3 to Apr 6 in study`
 * **Task with deadline**: `add CS2013 assignment to tomorrow in study`
-* **Task with deadline**: `add CS2013 assignment from Monday in study`
 * **Floating task**: `add CS2013 assignment in study`

 ### 2.4.
 Listing all tasks : `list`